April 1, 2023

 A popular client used by bitcoin miners, BFGminer has updated the software by releasing version 4.0.
 New in this version: hot plugging, proxy and scrypt support.

-Latest client version is now compatible withlatest developments and devices from Gridseed, Butterfly Labs and Hex Fury.
+The latest version of the client is now compatible withthe latest developments and devices from Gridseed, Butterfly Labs and Hex Fury.
 BFG miner is available to users of Windows, Mac OS and Linux, which makes it more flexible and allows you to work on the operating system that is convenient for the user.

-The official release of the new version reports thatManufacturers plan to integrate features in the next versions that provide additional cryptographic algorithms for proof of work (PoW), opportunities for decentralized pools and parallel mining processes.
+The official release of the new version reports thatManufacturers plan to build into future versions features that provide additional proof-of-work (PoW) crypto-algorithms, capabilities for decentralized pools, and parallel mining processes.

 Gridcoin